About Your Surgery

 - Apply zinc oxide ointment or Desitin to the skin around your anus.

 - Do not use harsh toilet paper.
 Use a nonalcohol wipe instead, such as a baby wipe.

 - Take medication, if your doctor prescribes it.

-For more information, please read, Managing Bowel Function After Your Low Anterior Resection, located in the “Additional Resources” section.
+For more information, read Managing Bowel Function After Your Low Anterior Resection.

 What other changes should I expect from my surgery?

 The nerves that control sexual function lie within the pelvis.
 You may worry that they will be damaged.
 Surgeons at MSK have special training to reduce this risk.
 Only a small number of people experience changes in sexual function as a result of this surgery.
 If you have any concerns about sexual function, talk with your surgeon.